Trump's personal lawyer grilled on Russia tower deal

 Related: Yes, The Russia-Trump Investigation is Real

-Conaway, who took over the Intelligence Committee’s Russia investigation in April, said the committee was “are actively pursuing as much information about the dossier that we can,” but did not offer a timeline for when the House would conclude its work.
+Conaway, who took over the Intelligence Committee’s Russia investigation in April, said committee members were “actively pursuing as much information about the dossier that we can,” but did not offer a timeline for when the House would conclude its work.

 Also this week, the House committee interviewed former Obama deputy national security adviser Ben Rhodes and Brad Parscale, the former digital director for Trump’s presidential campaign.
 The House committee will interview former Trump adviser Carter Page next Thursday.